 Pamo Valley is owned by the City of San Diego Public Utilities Department and leased for cattle grazing.
-Santa Ysabel and Temescal creeks flow through the picturesque valley and eventually drain into Lake Hodges.
+Santa Ysabel and Temescal creeks flow through the picturesque valley and eventually drain into Hodges Reservoir.
 The valley is also home to the endangered Arroyo Toad and least Bell’s vireo along with other sensitive species.
 Careful planning went into aligning the trail to avoid wetlands and other sensitive habitats and minimize impacts to native plants.

 In addition to the trail, a staging area located off of Pamo Road near the intersection with Orosco Ridge Road provides parking for trail users and equestrian trailers.
 The 6-foot wide trail segment meanders along the valley floor near Pamo Road and offers spectacular views up and down beautiful Pamo Valley and the surrounding foothills.
 This valley was once planned for a water storage reservoir, but now provides public recreational access in an area unfamiliar to most San Diegans.